MatrixZ07/TypeOrBurst/README.md

   - Type words to protect the bubble from bursting by enemy collision!
   - The less typing errors, the higher your multiplier, the higher your final score!
 .
-It is my result of the "games practice" module of my game development course.
+The game was created as a project for my "games practice" module of my game development course.
 .
 Total development time was about 4 weeks fulltime.
-.
+(Resumed development in July 2022) .
 Game features:
   - four different enemy types (normal, tank, fast, shadow)